Java licensing

 What options do I have if I don’t want to move to a subscription model?

-If you prefer not to adopt Oracle’s subscription model, consider using alternative open-source Java distributions like OpenJDK.
-These alternatives are free but may lack the commercial support and features Oracle provides.
+If you prefer not to adopt Oracle’s subscription model, consider using alternative open-source Java distributions, such as OpenJDK.
+These alternatives are free, but they may lack the commercial support and features that Oracle provides.

 How are subscription costs calculated under the new model?

 Subscription costs for Oracle Java 17 are typically calculated based on the number of users or processors.
-To determine your total subscription cost, you must assess all environments where Java is installed, including development and production.
+To determine your total subscription cost, you must assess all environments where Java is installed, including both development and production environments.

 Will Oracle audit my usage of Java 17?